akornatskyy/wheezy.html/doc/userguide.rst

        class="error" type="text" id="username" />

-So I can apply appropriate css style to draw a border around input, or what ever else since in html I have distinguished situation between input with error and with valid input.
+So I can apply appropriate css style to draw a border around input, or what ever else, since in html I have distinguished between input with error and valid input.

 Now let display error::